missile29/deadbeef/index.md

     sites or services.</p>

 <p><strong>Children’s Privacy</strong></p>
-<p>This Services do not address anyone under the age of 13.
+<p>This Service does not address anyone under the age of 13.
 I do not knowingly collect personal
     identifiable information from children under 13.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to take necessary actions.</p>
+If you are a parent or guardian and you believe that your child has provided us with personal information, please contact me.</p>

 <p><strong>Changes to This Privacy Policy</strong></p>
 <p>I may update this Privacy Policy from time to time.
 Thus, you are advised to review this page